 - Ironically, they increase your appetite and sugar cravings

 The first artificial sweetener, Saccharin – was invented in 1879 by accident.
-Yet, it took almost 100 years (1970) before it was revealed that Saccharin was linked to bladder cancer.1,3 With more research, scientists discovered that it also caused urinary, lung, stomach, and reproductive tumors.4,5
+Yet, it took almost 100 years (1970) before it was revealed that Saccharin was linked to bladder problems.1,3 With more research, scientists discovered that it also caused urinary, lung, stomach, and reproductive tumors.4,5

 Then years later, almost 100 years later in the case of Saccharin, it’s confirmed and it’s usually worse than we thought.